Compare QR code types

 Pick the right QR type before you print.

-The wrong choice is usually static when you needed dynamic.
+The wrong choice is usually a fixed QR code when the link needed to change later.
 Here is how to decide.

-Menus, campaigns, packaging, and cards that need destination updates.
+Menus, campaigns, packaging, and cards often need destination updates.

 Wi-Fi credentials, phone numbers, and plain text that never changes.

-Only redirect-based QR codes can report scan time, location, and device.
+Only QR codes that open through a short link can report scan time, location, and device.

 Design choices are secondary to scan reliability.
 Treat the final printed file as the source of truth.